 The right real estate agent will have numerous suggestions for you as you get started, always respecting your needs and budget.
 You can start comparing agent proposals using the free online dashboard at LocalAgentFinder.
-This independent comparison tool has been used by property owners since 2007 to achieve their sales goals.
+This tool compares thousands of agents in our agent network and has been used by property owners since 2007 to achieve their sales goals.
 Find out how it works and narrow down your search for the right agent and marketing strategy to increase the visibility of your property.

 You can also read more of our articles that may be of interest: